 To be successful in getting and keeping a job, students with disabilities need interview skills, social skills in a variety of areas, and most of all preparedness for the many and varied challenges of a job setting.
 As a result, they need lots of time to learn and practice vocational skills.

 This curriculum teaches such competencies as the ability to self-examine one's strengths and weaknesses, creative problem-solving skills, self-confidence and assertiveness, advocacy skills and accepting responsibility.

 Co-authored by speech-language pathologist Corinne Thomas-Kersting and special education teacher and occupational therapist Dona Schumacher.
-Covered spiralbound book, 80 pages, includes a Win/Mac CD with printable PDF, 2008.
+Covered spiralbound book, 80 pages, 2008, includes downloadable PDF.